elfhosted/elfhosted.com/docs/app/plex.md

 ### Unable to save settings

 Normally, Plex servers can be remotely administered using https://app.plex.tv - in our case, (maybe because we're using a VPN?), users have had inconsistent results saving server settings changes this way.
 To make changes to your Plex instance, use the `https://<your username>-plex.elfhosted.com` interface.

+### Get Plex token

+To integrate Zurg or plex-debrid with Plex, you need to retrieve a plex "authentication token".
+THis is a fiddly process, but there's a useful guide [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

+The easiest way to get the token is to examine the XML of an existing media item in your library - but if you're just getting setup, you don't **have** anything in your library!
+We've snuck a small movie into `/storage/elfstorage/videos/`, so that you can add this as an "Other Media" library in Plex, scan it, and use it to retrieve your token from the XML!

 {% include 'app_footer.md' %}